Bloody New Year

 Bloody New Year (also known as Time Warp Terror and Horror Hotel) is a 1987 British supernatural horror film directed by Norman J. Warren and starring Suzy Aitchison, Nikki Brooks, Colin Heywood, Mark Powley, Catherine Roman and Julian Ronnie.
 The plot concerns a group of teenagers who are trapped in a haunted hotel on a remote island.

 Shot in Wales, the film features an electronic score composed by Nick Magnus as well as seven songs by Magnus and Chas Cronk's band Cry No More.
-It was released direct-to-video in September 1987 in the United Kingdom and October 1987 in the United States.
+It was released theatrically in April 1987 in the United Kingdom and direct-to-video in October 1987 in the United States.

 Plot

 In 1959, a group of partygoers celebrate New Year's Eve at the Grand Island Hotel before mysteriously vanishing.

 Decades later, a group of teenagers – couples Lesley and Tom and Janet and Rick, with their friend Spud – are spending the day at a seaside funfair when they see a trio of hooligans – Dad, Ace and The Bear – terrorising an American tourist named Carol.
 They rescue Carol and escape the thugs by taking a boat out to sea, only to run aground and end up stranded on Grand Island.
 They stumble across the hotel, which appears deserted; the lobby is adorned with Christmas decorations, despite the fact that it is July.

 Spud looks for a towel for Carol, who is damp and shivering.
 While he is gone, the apparition of a maid enters and gives Carol a towel.
 Meanwhile, Spud hears music coming from the ballroom.
 He sees a duo performing on stage only for them to vanish before his eyes.
 In one of the guestrooms, Janet and Rick swap their ruined clothes for 1950s attire.
 Janet is horrified by the sudden appearance of a disfigured woman in a mirror.
 While searching for the building's circuit breakers, Lesley and Tom are startled by fireworks that inexplicably ignite.
 The teens regroup and find the hotel's empty theatre, which is screening the film Fiend Without a Face.
 Rick, convinced that someone is staging an elaborate prank, tries to turn off the projector but inadvertently plays a promotional reel for the hotel showing partygoers in front of the entrance.
 One of the figures bursts through the screen, kills Spud, and vanishes.